walking-shadow/Weather-Latent-Autoencoder/README.md

 ## Introduction

-The repository for this project is the code implementation of the paper [TransformingWeather Data from Pixel to Latent Space](ARXIV).
+The repository for this project is the code implementation of the paper [Transforming Weather Data from Pixel to Latent Space](ARXIV).

 If you find this project helpful, please give us a star ⭐️.